 What is plantar fasciitis?

-The term Plantar fasciitis refers to an injury which is very common among the sports community.
-In simple words, it’s an injury of the foot which takes place due to the continuous pressure on your plantar fascia ligaments.
+The term Plantar fasciitis refers to an injury that is very common among the sports community.
+In simple words, it’s an injury of the foot that takes place due to the continuous pressure on your plantar fascia ligaments.

 You can identify the pain by spotting pain in your heel area.
 Especially when you get up in the morning.
 You can also experience sharp pain after standing for around hours.